Clarinet Concerto No. 2 (Weber): Instrumentation

 The concerto is scored for a solo clarinet and an orchestra consisting of 2 flutes, 2 oboes, 2 bassoons, 2 horns, 2 trumpets, timpani and strings.

 First movement

 The 1st movement, in E-flat major, begins with an exposition of the main theme by the orchestra.
 The clarinet soloist enters with a high F (E-flat in terms of concert pitch) followed by a 3 octave jump before repeating the opening theme.
 This 3 octave jump, along with other large leaps, is stylistic of this movement.
 The majority of the first half of the movement sits very comfortably in E-flat major before modulating to D-flat major where much of the previous clarinet melodic material is repeated.
-The movement finishes with a rather virtuosic clarinet part extending to a written A-flat, which is near the limits of clarinet range.
+The movement finishes with a rather virtuosic clarinet part extending to a written B-flat, which is near the limits of clarinet range.

 Second movement

 The 2nd movement, by stark contrast in G minor, is reflective of Weber's many operas.
 With its operatic phrasing, this movement exhibits the rich tone of the clarinet.
 The clarinet melody has very expressive dynamics, often going from fortissimo to piano in the space of one bar.
 After the initial statement of the melody, the work moves into an orchestral section in G major which acts as a sort of extended dominant to C minor when the clarinet enters again.
 It is in the C minor section when we begin to see short note values which adds to a very operatic style.
 Once again the orchestra goes into a section in G major, which exactly imitates the previous section, also in G major.
 Suddenly the clarinet enters in E-flat major with a virtuosic scale followed by numerous runs.
 In this E-flat major section there is some very large leaps, one being 3 octaves and a tone at bar 56.
 The work shifts back to G minor with a recitative, once again in the operatic style.
 This is taken very freely with the clarinet and orchestra taking turns in playing.
 After the recitative, the original melody is repeated and followed by a rather short cadenza before the work finishes with a long concert G from the clarinet.